DanielMartensson/MataveID/README.md

 Mataveid is a basic system identification toolbox for both GNU Octave and MATLAB®.
 Mataveid is based on the power of linear algebra and the library is easy to use.
 Subspace identification(under development), realization theory and least square is main focus in this project.

 # Litterature:
-System Modeling & Identification, Rolf Johansson, 2nd 2017, Lund University, Sverige, ISBN 0-13-482308-7
+* System Modeling & Identification, Rolf Johansson, 2nd 2017, Lund University, Sverige, ISBN 0-13-482308-7

+# Reports:
+* Recursive Form of the Eigensystem Realization Algorithm for System Identification, Jer-Nan Juang, NASA Langley Research Center, Hampton, Virginia, 1989

 # Typical use